cdanza/TheHobbitNLP/README.md

 ## Code

 Because I am a novice programmer, I plan to use the basic Natural Language Tool Kit (NLTK) packages for python in this project.
-In the future, I hope to expand my skillset to other models: TextBlob, spacy.
+In the future, I hope to expand my skillset to other models: TextBlob, spaCy, Vader.
 I also plan to use pandas & matplotlib to organize and visualize data.